-The indicator is calculated using a methodology originally devised by the County Surveyors Society and is widely adopted by Highway Authorities to enable benchmarking between individual authorities' performance.
+The indicator is calculated using a methodology originally devised by the County Surveyors Society (now known as ADEPT) and is widely adopted by Highway Authorities to enable benchmarking between individual authorities' performance.

-The borough's indicator is based on information obtained from condition surveys undertaken by volunteers from the East Berks Ramblers, and the indicator result for the borough in 2022/23 was 94% (against a target of 95%).
+The borough's indicator is based on information obtained from condition surveys undertaken by volunteers from the East Berks Ramblers, and the indicator result for the borough in 2024/25 was 94.6% (against a target of 95%).